juristr/juristr.github.com/_drafts/gettings-started-with-ember.md

   - ...

 Everything after the `#` is only interpreted by the client-side and won't even be sent to the server.
 As such it is ideal for defining client-side routes.
-What I found is that Ember doesn't just provide routing as another concept like data binding but everything is literally build around it.
+What I found is that Ember doesn't just provide routing as another concept like data binding, but instead everything is literally build around it.
 Routing is a first class member of the framework.

 In the section before I created a template named `about` which I'd like to display when the user navigates to `index.html#/about`.
 This is done by simply registering a route in Ember: